godotengine/godot-docs/tutorials/3d/spatial_material.rst

 * **Burley:** Default mode, the original Disney Principled PBS diffuse algorithm.
 * **Lambert:** Is not affected by roughness.
 * **Lambert Wrap:** Extends Lambert to cover more than 90 degrees when roughness increases.
 Works great for hair and simulating cheap subsurface scattering.
 This implementation is energy conserving.
 * **Oren Nayar:** This implementation aims to take microsurfacing into account (via roughness).
-Works really well for clay-like materials and some types of cloth.
+Works well for clay-like materials and some types of cloth.
 * **Toon:** Provides a hard cut for lighting, with smoothing affected by roughness.

 .. image:: img/spatial_material6.png